Selective decay for the rotating shallow-water equations with a structure-preserving discretization: Discrete selective decay

-For more details, we refer the reader to \cite{baue17a,brecht2019variational}. \begin{remark} This temporal discretization is only an approximation to a fully variational time integrator, see \cite{gawlik2011geometric,desbrun2014variational} for more details.
-In particular, it has been observed that the temporal integrator does not conserve energy at the level of machine precision but, rather, the energy error fluctuates around a long term mean.
+\begin{remark} For this scheme, it has been observed that the fully discrete temporal integrator does not conserve energy at the level of machine precision but, rather, the energy error fluctuates around a long term mean.
 Thus, while the energy is conserved by the semi-discrete Casimir dissipative equations, independent of the discretization of the commutator (see Proposition \ref{prop:compEnergy}), this does not guarantee that the energy will be conserved after temporal discretization.
 We observe this in the numerical results that follow, but ascribe the small energy growth seen there to errors from this temporal discretization.
 Attenuating these errors (or developing a tractable fully variational time integrator) is an open question for future research.
+Note however that for the purpose of this work which focuses on the Casimir dissipation mechanism as a means to remove the small scale noise without interfering with the energy behavior, the given order of energy conservation of the temporal integrator is sufficient.
+Also, the use of an integrator that conserves energy at machine precision, does not preclude the need to incorporate the Casimir dissipation term to better preserves the coherent structures of the solution. \end{remark}